Shelfy

 • Cookie Policy

-You've been there: searching through 47 browser tabs, scrolling back three days in Slack, digging through email threads—all to find that one link you saw last Tuesday.
+You've been there.
+Searching through 47 browser tabs, scrolling back three days in Slack, digging through email threads, all to find one link you saw last Tuesday.

 Link chaos is universal.
-We collect links constantly but rarely organize them.
-The result: wasted time, repeated searches, and the nagging feeling that you're losing valuable resources.
+We collect links constantly across more surfaces than ever (tabs, Slack DMs, email, AI chats, Notion mentions, screenshots) but rarely organize them.
+The result: wasted time, repeated searches, and the nagging feeling that you are losing valuable resources.

-This guide provides a complete system for organizing scattered links—whether you're managing personal bookmarks or building a shared resource library for your team.
+This guide is a complete system for organizing scattered links in 2026, whether you are managing personal bookmarks or building a shared resource library for your team.

 Every open tab is a decision deferred.
 Every unsaved link is a mental note to remember.
 This creates: